 For consultants, this begs several questions.
 How equipped is your client’s organization to welcome and accommodate these minorities?
 Does it have the proper resources in place to ensure their success in the workplace?
 What about members of the LGBTQ community, or people with disabilities?
 50 years ago, these issues were important.
 Today, they’re mission-critical.

 Diversity and inclusion initiatives aren’t just important due to the changing face of the workplace—they also have proven business value.

 Take team decision-making.
 According to People Management (UK), teams that have diversity of gender, age, and geography outperform individual decision-makers 87% of the time.
 By contrast, homogenous teams comprised solely of males outperform individual decision-makers only 58% of the time.

 Diversity is also critical to business success.
 According to Boston Consulting Group, diverse management teams earn an average of 19% higher revenue than teams lacking diversity.
 Harvard Business Review echoes these findings, determining that diverse companies are 70% better positioned to capture new markets than homogeneous ones.

 The results are clear: Diversity of opinion matters.
 That means fostering a culture in which employees of all walks are welcome and given their fair share of opportunities.

-These tools don’t guarantee diversity—that responsibility lies with the person using the tools.
+These tools don’t guarantee diversity, nor do they fully eliminate bias.
+It’s incumbent upon the person using the tools to consider all available data points and avoid adverse impact.
 But people data ensures a level of fairness to candidates and employees of all backgrounds.

 The cost of inaction